Quantum hedging in two-round prover-verifier interactions: Discussion

-While we have considered this hedging behavior in a number of settings, there are still some obvious questions remaining.
-As mentioned, we have characterized the setup that allows Bob to win 1 out of $n$ repetitions in a framework that generalizes the game in \cite{molina2012hedging}.
-However, it still remains open to determine the conditions under which Bob can perfectly hedge $k$ out of $n$ repetitions for some $k > 1$.
+While we have considered this hedging behavior in a number of settings, there are still many questions remaining.
+As mentioned, we have characterized the conditions that allow Bob to win 1 out of $n$ repetitions in a framework that generalizes the game in \cite{molina2012hedging}.
+However, it still remains open to determine the conditions under which Bob can always win at least $k$ out of $n$ repetitions for some $k > 1$.
 It would be interesting to determine the threshold of $k$ for which perfect hedging occurs, and to also provide a characterization in regards to the strategy that Bob uses to achieve this result.
-Running numerical instances for higher values of $k$ and $n$ using a simple formulation in cvx quickly becomes computationally infeasible, as can be observed from the software we've provided in \cite{code}.
-It's possible that this code could be optimized to consider further cases, and perhaps lead to intuition regarding the characterization for $k$ out of $n$ repetitions.
+Running numerical instances for higher values of $k$ and $n$ using a simple formulation in CVX~\cite{grant2008cvx} quickly becomes computationally infeasible, as can be observed from the software we have provided in \cite{code}.
+It is possible that this code could be optimized to consider further cases, leading to conjectures regarding the behavior for arbitrary $k$ and $n$ that could be then proved analytically.
 Based on our current numerical evidence, it is possible that Bob cannot perfectly hedge more than $k = n/2$ games.
+Note also that when $k \leq n/2$ one can design a strategy for the goal of winning $k$ out of $n$ repetitions by dividing the $n$ parallel repetitions into several smaller groups, and then using the strategies described in this paper in order to always win at least one repetition in each group.
+It is left as an open question (whose solution we believe to be a significant task) whether the range of parameters in which the resulting strategy always wins $k$ out of $n$ repetitions is the optimal one.
+Motivated by our results in Corollary \ref{cor:maxentangled}, one could also look into the subject of reducibility between different games in our framework, asking for example whether there is a procedure with an intuitive operational description that transforms a game with an arbitrary shared initial state between Alice and Bob to one where the initial shared state is now maximally entangled, while the possibilities of achieving $k$-out-of-$n$ hedging remains the same.